 - Simulation of Operations

 The information on this page is applicable for 2021 entry.
-Please note that the detailed module information available via hyperlink is applicable for the current academic year (2020-21).
 Detailed information for each module can be found on this webpage.

 Our course and module content is continually reviewed and updated to reflect the latest research expertise at Warwick, so it is therefore very important that you check this website for the latest information before you apply and when you accept an offer.